Practical Network Acceleration with Tiny Sets: Introduction

+In this paper, we advocate that we need to focus on latency-accuracy rather than FLOPs-accuracy, and reveal that block-level pruning is fundamentally superior in the few-shot compression scenario.
+Compared to pruning filters, dropping blocks enjoys a higher acceleration ratio.
+Therefore it can keep more capacity from the original model and its accuracy is easier to be recovered by a tiny training set under the same latency when compared with filter pruning.
+Fig.~\ref{fig:top1-latency} shows dropping blocks dominantly outperforms previous compression schemes for the latency-accuracy tradeoff.
+Table~\ref{tab:drop-block-BP} further reports that \emph{an embarrassingly simple dropping block baseline (i.e., finetune without any other processing) has already surpassed existing methods which use complicated techniques}.
+The baseline, `BP (blocks)', simply removes the first few blocks and finetune the pruned network with the cross-entropy loss.

+To further improve block pruning, we study the strategy for choosing which blocks to drop, especially when only scarce training samples are available.
+Several criteria~\cite{DBP,e_ResNet,CURL} have been proposed for pruning blocks on the whole dataset.
+However, some~\cite{DBP,e_ResNet} require a large amount of data for choosing, whereas others~\cite{CURL} only evaluate the output difference before/after block removal.
+In this paper, we notice that although dropping some blocks significantly changes the feature maps, they are easily recovered by end-to-end finetuning even with a tiny training set.
+So simply measuring the difference between pruned/original networks is not valid.
+To deal with these problems, a new concept namely \emph{recoverability} is proposed in this paper for better indicating blocks to drop.
+And we propose a method to compute it efficiently, with only a few training images.
+At last, our recoverability is surprisingly consistent with the accuracy of the finetuned network.

-In this paper, we propose \Practise, namely \underline{Pr}actical network \underline{ac}celeration with \underline{ti}ny \underline{se}ts of images, to effectively train a pruned network with scarce data.
-The advantages of \Practise can be summarized by four words: accurate, versatile, fast and stable.
+Finally, we propose \PractiseNoSpace, namely \underline{Pr}actical network \underline{ac}celeration with \underline{ti}ny \underline{se}ts of images, to effectively accelerate a network with scarce data. \Practise significantly outperforms previous few-shot pruning methods.
+For $22.1\%$ latency reduction, \Practise surpasses the previous state-of-the-art (SOTA) method on average by \emph{7.0\%} (percentage points, not relative improvement) Top-1 accuracy on ImageNet-1k.
+It is also robust and enjoys high generalization ability which can be used on synthesized/out-of-domain images.
+Our contributions are:

-$\bullet$ \textbf{Accurate.} Compared with existing methods, \Practise achieves higher accuracy with the same amount of training data.
-Note that \Practise can surpass previous works even \emph{without using the image labels}.
-The pruned network trained by \Practise can be further improved by finetuning using these labels. \Practise can even work with out-of-domain training data.

-$\bullet$ \textbf{Versatile.} Unlike previous methods with only limited applicability, \emph{most CNN architectures} can be pruned and trained by \Practise.
-In this paper, we will apply \Practise on ResNet-34, ResNet-50, VGG-16 and MobileNetV2.
-Other networks can be dealt with in a similar manner.

-$\bullet$ \textbf{Fast.} The meaning of fast contains two aspects: \emph{inference latency and compression speed}.
-We are the first to advocate block-level pruning~\cite{DBP} when only tiny sets are available, which directly drops blocks of layers in a network.
-Dropping blocks can both accelerate the network's inference and achieve higher accuracy compared with other pruning schemes.
-When considering the compression process, dropping blocks is very fast, because the dropped blocks are predefined and do not need any extra computations to determine the compressed parts (such as which channels to be thrown away). \Practise trains the pruning network fast: It took less than 10 minutes when the amount of training data was less than 1000.

-$\bullet$ \textbf{Stable.} When training the network with scarce data, stability is very important.
-We expect the pruned models achieve similar accuracy when trained with \emph{different} training subsets. \Practise reduces the variance of accuracy and is significantly more stable than previous methods.